Blog Contents (Jump to Section)

 ‘Thematic analysis’: There are many different analytical tools, both manual and computer-based programmes, for analysing the words that are in your data.
 These words may come from text-based questions, surveys, interviews and a number of other sources.
 For example, you might do some research making a note of all the different explanations of ‘what hypnosis is’ that are on YouTube and then exploring common themes or patterns (that would actually be interesting!)
 The most common form of manual analysis tends to be ‘thematic analysis’ and ‘NVivo’ is a popular software programme used to explore vast amounts of word-based data.

-Drawing conclusions and making recommendations
+Drawing conclusions and making recommendations for your hypnosis research

 You will consider the research field and question(s) and discuss the data analysis in relation to the literature, the research field and the questions.
 At the end of the discussion you will summarise and draw conclusions from your discussion and may choose to make recommendations, such as for further research in a particular area.

-Writing up your research
+Writing up your hypnosis research

 When you conducted your initial review of the literature around your topic, you are likely to have read some research papers.
 Even if you only want to publish your research on your own website, giving it a structure makes it easier for people to understand and absorb your information.
 You may have already noticed from research papers you have read, that there is a fairly standard structure to presenting research.
 This can differ between experimental and non-experimental research.
 The most common structure is that used for primary (experimental) research.